Fisheries Interest Relief Program

 - The program will provide interest relief on term debt incurred on or before May 1, 2020 (The program will not exceed twelve months).

-- Fish harvesters with loans through Finance PEI and can show a 30% decrease in fish related revenues for the 2020 fishing season (compared to 2019) will also qualify for principal payment deferral for the same 12 month period (May 1st, 2020 – April 30th, 2021).
+- Fish harvesters with loans through Finance PEI will also qualify for principal payment deferral for a 12 month period (May 1st, 2020 – April 30th, 2021) upon request.

 What is the process to apply?